Rachel and Tim reflect on their journey to adopting three children at once.

 Once approved, we started looking for a potential match which was a strange time – excitement every time a group of children looked like a possible match, followed by disappointment that the match didn’t seem appropriate and a growing concern that we were being unrealistic in our expectations.
 After seriously considering a sibling group of two sisters and finding the local authority approach to sharing accurate information casual at best and misleading at worst and deciding that the obvious (yet glossed over) special needs of the oldest sibling were more complex than we felt we could support, we really felt very downhearted that we were, actually, not going to become parents.

 And then one day our social worker sent off our information to the local authority of three children who needed to be placed out of authority and whose details had been passed on to CCS from the adoption register.
 This was before we saw the details of the children but as soon as did, we just knew that there was something about them.
-We were shortlisted by the Local Authority who had a lot of interest in the children, then we met with their social worker and family finder who were so professional and sensitive in their approach that it made a huge difference to our placement.
+We were shortlisted by the Local Authority which had a lot of interest in the children, then we met with their social worker and family finder who were so professional and sensitive in their approach that it made a huge difference to our placement.
 The social worker knew the children extremely well and the family background as well as any social worker in her position.

 We were then approved at a matching panel in March and had introductions in April before the children came to live with us in mid-April, almost a year to the day since we were approved as adoptive parents.

 The children’s experiences of family life before we met them